FLOPS: Forward Learning with OPtimal Sampling: Experiments

-Foundation models like GPT~\citep{gpt3}, LLaMa~\cite{llama}, Vicuna~\citep{vicuna}, and CLIP~\citep{CLIP} contain rich domain knowledge from the pretraining.
-Multimodal tasks, such as video captioning~\citep{dense_video_cap} and video grounding\citep{video_grounding}, require models to have sufficient cross-domain understanding, and proper alignment between different modalities is essential.
 Aligning foundation models from a single modality is a more economical approach than pretraining from scratch using multimodal data.
 It is a common practice to add an adapter between the visual encoder and the Large Language model.
 The adapter is a linear projector, $g(\cdot)$, that projects the visual embedding to the textual embedding space.
 Since foundation models contain billions of parameters, the backward pass through the model requires extra memory for storing the computation graph, and recursive computations through such a large pre-trained model are time-consuming.
-Our OPS-LR framework efficiently bypasses the need for recursive computation to estimate the gradient with a large foundation model in between, as shown in Figure \ref{fig:1a}.
+Our OPS-LR framework efficiently bypasses the need for recursive computation to estimate the gradient with a large foundation model in between, as shown in Figure \ref{fig:align_pipe}.

 The training paradigm for the multimodal alignment follows an autoregressive style using image-text pairs $<I,T>$.
 We use a frozen CLIP ViT-L/14 as the visual encoder, denoted as $ViT$.
 The CLS tokens of the output sequence of $ViT$ are utilized as the global feature for the frame.
 We denote the visual token after the projection as $Z_v=g(ViT(I)^{CLS})$.
 The visual token is then concatenated with the text tokens sequence: $[Z_v, t_1, t_2, ..., t_m]$, where $[t_1, t_2, ..., t_m]$ is the text tokens sequence with a length of $m$.
 Consequently, we can train the adapter on the concatenated sequence with the autoregressive objective of the LLM.
 We report the wall time for the feature alignment procedure on the LCS-558K dataset~\citep{visual_ins_tun}.
 Our OPS-LR framework can reduce almost half of the training time since the recursive backward computation is skipped.
-From Figure \ref{fig:2a}, the wall time with or without the allocator is almost the same, which further illustrates that our allocator is lightweight and has minimal impact on runtime.
+From Figure \ref{fig:align_time}, the wall time with or without the allocator is almost the same, which further illustrates that our allocator is lightweight and has minimal impact on runtime.
 Please refer to the Appendix \ref{exp_3} for more details.